robcarver17/skipperman/docs/group_allocation_help.md

 These should be used at all events:

-- Sail number (this will automatically be added to the cadets)
+- Sail number (this will automatically be added if it appears in the form)
 - Two handed partner (alternatively if 'Crew first name' and 'Crew surname' are mapped, these will be shown in Skipperman as a two handed partner) - unless it is a singlehander only training event.
 - Other information